monica525/english-for-designer/07-year-in-review/index.md

 #### What I learned at university
 - Essential insights from inspiring people 😇
-- The importance of content in your design portfolio, including what I learned, my approach, how I solved certain problems 🤔
+- The importance of content in your design portfolio, including what I learned, my approach and how I solved certain problems 🤔
 - A better understanding of what area of design I would like to pursue 😎
-- Put a deadline on to your work and not try not try to keep enhancing the design when you know you don't have much more time 🙃
+- Put a deadline on your work and try not to keep enhancing the design when you know you don’t have much more time 🙃

 #### What I learned at work